Isorun Docs

 resumeBring a hibernated sandbox back

-checkpointSnapshot a running sandbox to a named ID
+checkpointSnapshot a running sandbox, return a snapshot ID

 restoreCreate a new sandbox from a snapshot